UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bacon.md

 I got to know James Wilkinson at NPL very well, and he was a sort of academic father figure, because I didn’t have any academic influence at all in my family.
 So he was definitely one.
-And he worked, with [Alan Turing](/Alan_Turing "Alan Turing"), on the pilot ACE—so he was one of that team.
+And he worked, with Alan Turing(Alan_Turing "Alan Turing"), on the pilot ACE—so he was one of that team.
 There were a lot of people still over from that time, when I went to NPL.
 Yes, so you know, the fact he’d been at Cambridge, and did extremely well in the Maths Tripos, then went and did this—that was